DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-nathanielmartin/README.md

 *We discussed about our project where we will use MIT App Inventor *We were introduced to Set Theory and Set Identities *We finally discussed about Cardinality which is the number of elements in a set

+#Week 8
+*We were introduced to algorithms
+*I was finally able to understand more about looping and codes

+#Week 9
+*We learned more about algorithms
+*We were taught how to use the algorithms step-by-step

+#Week 10
+*We were introduced to the growth of functions using Using Big-O, Big-Ω and Big-ϴ *We were also taught Time Complexity in Algorithm, and Division and Modulo Operator

+#Week 11
+*Holy Week was fun

+#Week 12
+*We were introduced to the Final Project
+*We learned about graphs and the difference between programming graphs and mathematical graphs

+#Week 13
+*We discussed more about the graphs and learned about trees and model computation